 Cynthia starts crying.
 “Maybe I’m just not meant to be loved.
 My father, back when he was alive, my father he would always say that …”

 Absolutes.
 Patients with personality disorders always speak in absolutes.
 They don’t even realize they’re doing it.
 I like to match personality faults with the drugs I treat them with.
 For instance, Cynthia has anxiety, so I give her Ativan.
 Over the years, I’ve devised a method of treating patients by listening to the first three or four sentences that come out of their mouths.
 Car salesmen use the same method, so don’t judge me.
-There are key words I’ll pick up on.
-Tone and body language are obvious factors as well, but most of the time patients will want to come in and just talk, and I don’t sleep well so the listening helps as a co-pilot.
+There are keywords I’ll pick up on.
+Tone and body language are obvious factors as well, but most of the time patients will want to come in and just talk, and I don’t sleep well so listening helps as a co-pilot.

 “…when I was molested as a child…” Single women in their forties are huge sympathy diggers. “…feeling worthless for years…” My ankles feel swollen.
-I bought these new hiking socks from an outdoors outlet just outside of town last week because I thought they’d give me more foot support.
-All I feel now is squeezed ankles.
-Which makes me wonder what kind of doctors they have over there in – wherever these shitty socks are made – approving these products.
+I bought these new hiking socks from an outdoor outlet just outside of town last week because I thought they’d give me more foot support.
+All I feel now are squeezed ankles, which makes me wonder what kind of doctors they have over there in – wherever these shitty socks are made – approving these products.
 Nobody I know or have met endorses these things.

 Cynthia grabs a tissue off the windowsill and dabs her eyes, mouth wide open, her fat shiny tongue flicking against the roof.
 “This morning I was afraid I would swallow my toothbrush, so I didn’t brush my teeth.”
 You know what they should invent?
 Sublingual benzodiazepine breath mints.
 I know it probably isn’t ethical but everybody is so damn medicated these days and there’s a pill for everything, so I wonder when the jump between medicine and aesthetic is going to happen.